-You can name any of a number of colors in the command above, ranging from mundane ones like "red", "blue", "gray", "yellow", to more exotic colors ranging from "AntiqueWhite" to "LavenderBlush" to "WhiteSmoke".
+You can name any color name in the command above, ranging from mundane ones like "red", "blue", "gray", "yellow", to more exotic colors ranging from "AntiqueWhite" to "LavenderBlush" to "WhiteSmoke".
 Colors can be created in many ways as we will see below.
 Several thousand color names have been pre-assigned (Google: color names list) that can be used in the command above.